-With SqlBak you can create a backup job to run scheduled backups of MySQL, send the backups to their destinations, and if needed, restore them.
-Below is a step-by-step guide on how to automate your MySQL backups if it’s accessible via phpMyAdmin only.
+With SqlBak you can create a backup job to run scheduled backups of MySQL, send the backups to their destinations and, if needed, restore them.
+Below is a step-by-step guide on how to automate your MySQL backups if it’s only accessible via phpMyAdmin.

-After you installed the SqlBak app set a connection to your phpMyAdmin.
-To do it, open the application and click on the “Add” button, then choose “MySQL Server (phpMyAdmin)” from the drop-down list.
+After you install the SqlBak app, set a connection to your phpMyAdmin.
+To do this, open the application and click on the “Add” button, then choose “MySQL Server (phpMyAdmin)” from the drop-down list.

 Now go to your “Dashboard” page, and click on the “Add new job” button to create a backup job.

 On the opened page go to the “Select databases” section and choose the databases that should be backed up.

 Once the databases are chosen, select places for storing the backups.

 It is important to note that multiple destinations can be selected.

 To set a schedule for your backup job go to Step 5 (Schedule backups) and create a schedule you need.

 If you prefer to receive email notifications once the backups are successful or failed, then set email notification in the “Send email confirmation” section.